 Fishes to stock – Blackwater Aquarium

-You could stock either the South American Blackwater Fishs or the Asian Blackwater Aquarium Fishs.
+You could stock either the South American Blackwater Fishes or the Asian Blackwater Aquarium Fishes.
 Here is a list of fishes that you can stock in your Blackwater Aquarium:

 - Dwarf Cichlids like Apistogramma Sp.